sindresorhus/execa/readme.md

 Type: `number | undefined`

-The numeric exit code of the process that was run.
+The numeric exit code of the subprocess that was run.

-This is `undefined` when the process could not be spawned or was terminated by a [signal](#signal).
+This is `undefined` when the subprocess could not be spawned or was terminated by a [signal](#signal).

 #### signal

 Type: `string | undefined`

-The name of the signal (like `SIGTERM`) that terminated the process, sent by either:
+The name of the signal (like `SIGTERM`) that terminated the subprocess, sent by either:
 - The current process.
 - Another process.
 This case is [not supported on Windows](https://nodejs.org/api/process.html#signal-events).

-If a signal terminated the process, this property is defined and included in the error message.
+If a signal terminated the subprocess, this property is defined and included in the error message.
 Otherwise it is `undefined`.

 #### signalDescription

 Type: `string | undefined`

-A human-friendly description of the signal that was used to terminate the process.
+A human-friendly description of the signal that was used to terminate the subprocess.
 For example, `Floating point arithmetic error`.

-If a signal terminated the process, this property is defined and included in the error message.
+If a signal terminated the subprocess, this property is defined and included in the error message.
 Otherwise it is `undefined`.
 It is also `undefined` when the signal is very uncommon which should seldomly happen.

 #### pipedFrom

-Type: [`ChildProcessResult[]`](#childprocessresult)
+Type: [`SubprocessResult[]`](#subprocessresult)

-Results of the other processes that were [piped](#pipe-multiple-processes) into this child process.
-This is useful to inspect a series of child processes piped with each other.
+Results of the other subprocesses that were [piped](#pipe-multiple-subprocesses) into this subprocess.
+This is useful to inspect a series of subprocesses piped with each other.

 This array is initially empty and is populated each time the [`.pipe()`](#pipefile-arguments-options) method resolves.